kis8ya/elliptics-qa/README.md

     sudo apt-get install elliptics-client

-For collecting test artifacts you need to install `zip`:

-    sudo apt-get install zip

 ### 3 Prepare test run config

 There is a useful script to generate configuration file for a test run: [elliptics-qa/create_params_file.py](create_params_file.py), but you can create a configuration file with any text editor.
 Configuration file has following fields: